TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

 * Settings, Tokens and URLs to additional services (Redis, Solr, ...)

 ..  note::
-    Note that the URL of your environment must be configured through :ref:`site configuration <t3coreapi:sitehandling>` variables, and
+    The URL of your environment must be configured through :ref:`site configuration <t3coreapi:sitehandling>` variables, and
     those can actually refer to environment variables as outlined in :ref:`t3coreapi:sitehandling-using-env-vars`.